Please download the course slides, and install Sublime Text. Link and slides available here: www.andreajessup.com

-A browser (Firefox, Chrome, Internet Explorer, Opera, Netscape, etc.) is a computer application that displays certain file types, usually for websites.
-In the same way that Microsoft Word can display .doc, .docx, .txt, and other types of files, browsers can handle .html, .jsp, .php, and many other file types.
-And like Word, the browser does not display the code that is included in those files.
-Instead it interprets that code and displays it as website, with images, colors, words, and structure.
+A computer application (Firefox, Chrome, Internet Explorer, etc.) that can interpret certain file types.
+In the same way that Microsoft Word can display .docx files, browsers can handle .html (and other) files.
+Like Word, the browser does not display the code that is included in those files.
+Instead it interprets that code and displays it as a website, with images, colors, words, and structure.

-Your computer (the "client") is connected to the internet, which allows you to access a collection of files (a website) that are stored on someone else's server (also connected to the internet).
+The internet allows multiple people to access the same content regardless of location (mostly).
+Your computer, the client, is connected to the internet, which allows you to access a collection of files (a website) that are stored on someone else's computer (a server) which is also connected to the internet.

-If a website is a collection of files, then the first step in making our website is to create our files/file structure.
+Since a website is a collection of files, the first step in making our website is to create the file structure.